richardhaslam/frackit/README.md

 distribution (uniform, exponential, etc.) as well as the distribution parameters.

 ### Constraints Evaluation
-After the generation of a new candidate for a fracture, a number of constraints can be evaluated for it.
+After the generation of a new candidate for a fracture entity, a number of constraints can be evaluated for it.
 These can be used to enforce topological characteristics of the fracture network, e.g. fracture spacing, by defining a minimum distance between entities.
 Other constraints are targeted mainly at guaranteeing certain mesh properties by avoiding